spalda2/USU/README.md

 from the USU repo dir:
 - run python3 init.py to generate some data in the db
-- run uvicorn main:app --reload-dir <path to the repo directory>
+- run uvicorn main:app --reload-dir "path to the repo directory"
 - load test.html into a browser for individual test cases
     - press Reset DB to get back to the DB original state with prepopulated 17 records